Support for foster and kinship carers

 In addition to placement support workers and foster care agencies, there are other support groups that can provide further help.

-The Department for Child Protection Customer Service Unit can be contacted for advice or assistance.
+The Department for Child Protection Foster Care Services team can be contacted for advice or assistance.